philtelco/philtelco.github.io/_posts/2022-06-27-fixing-a-protel-pt1.md

 categories: payphone repair protel
 ---

+*Hi reader, since this post was written, there have been extensive issues getting the Protel board fully working and programmed.
+Because of this, a part two follow-up will be delayed but will definitely materialize after we do end up making use of the Protel board.
+In the meantime, we will be utilizing a coinless board within the payphone for our first install.*

 I've always been interested in payphones, though I'm really not sure why.
 Maybe it was that kind of hacker mystique that was associated with them; there was something about exploiting a piece of technology that people just left on the street.
 In the late 2000s I watched as payphones slowly started to disappear, and people didn't really seem to notice.
 Around that time I was able to buy a payphone at a flea market and snapped it up as quick as I could.
 I had never seen a payphone for sale "in the wild" before and I haven't seen once since, but the price was right and I hauled the heavy thing away with hopes of getting it working and installing it for regular use in my home.
 However, when I got the phone home and plugged it into the phone line, I didn't get a dial tone.
 So, it sat, waiting for me to find time to look at it again.
 Now, around a decade later, I grabbed the phone and took it home to finally figure out why it wasn't working.

 {% raw %}<p><center><a href="/assets/img/2022-06-27-fixing-a-protel-pt1/payphone.jpg"><img style="width: 80%; max-width: 300px; display: block; margin: 0 auto; border 0" src="/assets/img/2022-06-27-fixing-a-protel-pt1/payphone-sm.jpg"></a><figquote>The non-working payphone.</figquote></center></p>{% endraw %}